graycoreio/github-actions-magento2/README.md

 | [Unit Test](./unit-test/README.md)               | A Github Action that runs the Unit Tests a Magento Package         |
 | [Installation Test](installation-test/README.md) | A Github Action that tests the installability of a Magento Package |
 | [Supported Version](supported-version/README.md) | A Github Action that computes the currently supported Github Actions Matrix for Magento 2 |

-### Action or Workflow?

-If you're just getting started with your Magento package on Github, you probably want to use the workflows.

-If you're looking to customize further, or you need to support a broader range of Magento versions, then you probably want an action.